ibercovich/blog/_posts/2023-11-25-13-business-models.markdown

 - Visa
 - OpenAI

+---

 ## Vertical Software as a Service (SaaS)

 ### Model Overview
-By identifying niche business challenges, Vertical SaaS aims to streamline workflows, enhance management, and minimize errors.
-The goal is to optimize operational cost structures, bolster risk management, and potentially elevate revenues within specific industries.
+Identify a specific industry problem and provide a software solution that optimizes workflows and decreases errors, with the aim of reducing costs, mitigating risks, or driving revenue for a particular vertical.

 ### Key Considerations
-- **Market Saturation**: Many large, recognizable verticals may already be heavily targeted.
+- **Market Saturation**: Large, established verticals may have already been capitalized extensively.
-- **User Engagement**: Difficulties in achieving product stickiness and customer reliance.
+- **Product Stickiness**: Achieving a compelling value proposition poses a challenge due to the potential congestion of existing solutions.
-- **Service vs. Product Dilemma**: Tendency towards service provision due to high demand for customization and support.
+- **Service Orientation**: Risk of transitioning into a service provider due to customer demand for customization and support.

 ### Revenue Streams
 - Subscription